Cinema of Peru: 1950-1960 - The School of Cuzco

 In 1958, the first commercial broadcast of a television program in the country took place.
 The medium heralded new areas in the film industry such as animators, models, soap opera actors and voice actors.
 The 1960s saw the publication of the Hablemosde magazine that refreshed the Peruvian film industry that was previously following the model of Mexican production.
 The decade bought new filmmakers to the industry such as Francisco Lombardi, José Carlos Huayhuaca, Augusto Tamayo San Román and Nelson García.
 Armando Robles Godoy became an acclaimed director during these times whose films entered into international film festivals.
 The director gave the Peruvian cinema a stable legal framework.
 From the drectorial debut Ganarás el Pan to No Stars in the Jungle (1966), La Muralla Verde (The Green Wall) (1970), Espejismo (Mirage) (1973), these films became landmarks in world cinema.
-(Note: "pg 4") The short film industry, that once served as the backbone of Peruvian film industry waned and did not flourish for the first time.
+The short film industry, that once served as the backbone of Peruvian film industry waned and did not flourish for the first time.
 In 1968, Sociedad Peruana de Cinematografía (Peruvian Society of Cinematography) was formed for the promotion of cinema.
 Its managers were: Armando Robles Godoy, Manuel Chambi, Isaac Leon Frias, Jorge Volkert, Miguel Reynel and Luis Figueroa Yábar.

 1970 - Peruvian Film Nationalism

 The 1970s witnessed the proliferation of Peruvian cinemas with over 1,200 short films and 60 feature films.
 The government by General Juan Velasco Alvarado enacted the Ley de Promoción a la Industria Cinematográfica (Law for the Promotion of the Film Industry) (Law # 19327).
 The law levied cinema taxes as well as promoted the exhibition of Peruvian films.
-(Note: "pg 4") The rule was in favor by government members Franklin Urteaga and rear admiral of the Ministry of Industries Alberto Jiménez de Lucio.
+The rule was in favor by government members Franklin Urteaga and rear admiral of the Ministry of Industries Alberto Jiménez de Lucio.
 The state waived the tax levied on film tickets as a bid to boost domestic production.
 An additional requirement of the law was mandatory display of Peruvian production that reflected the message that all of Peruvians would find in common with such as the solidarity with the revolution (Peruvian War of Independence).
 Arturo Sinclair's Agua Salada (1974), one of the first fiction shorts made in Peru was released after the law was passed that depicted a mystical theme combining images and music.
 The short films during this time period would be based on tourism, documentaries about figurines or Peruvian archaeology, festivals, and landscapes in the sierra.

 The new cinema law was in force for twenty years that paved the way for a renaissance in the cinema industry.
 The era was known for "the decade of the short boom" as short films became popular again.
 300 theaters in that time had to comply with the production of short film industry.
 Short films of twenty minutes duration were released making the industry a lucrative business for many companies.
 The Alvarado government additionally kept high tariffs on the dollar as foreign entry films would be seen as a competitive disadvantage to the burgeoning Peruvian film industry of the 1970s.